 Punta Mita is the jewel of the crown.
 It is the most prestigious and high-end destination, probably in the whole of Mexico.
 It offers exclusive getaways in the most luxurious, dream-like hotels.
 Along with this, the finest cuisine, shops, and world-class golf courses.
 It’s located on a peninsula right between Sayulita and Puerto Vallarta.
 Certainly worth a visit if you are driving by.

 A tiny fishing village but also one of the most internationally renowned beach destinations, Puerto Vallarta has it all.
 From its long Malecon (beach promenade) for romantic walks at sunset, its pretty historical centre, delicious food, art workshops, spectacular beaches and much more, Puerto Vallarta is the ideal destination for tourists and explorers alike.
-Check out our Top Things To Do In Puerto Vallarta.
+Check out our blogs on Where to Stay in Puerto Vallarta and Top Things To Do In Puerto Vallarta.

 Tucked away from the busy Puerto Vallarta, this tiny fishing town can only be reached by boat from Boca de Tomatlan, about 30 minutes’ drive from Puerto Vallarta.
 Fishermen are available all day to take you there and pick you up at a time that you decide.
 In Yelapa there is not much to do other than hiking to the waterfall, relaxing on the beach, sipping coconuts and enjoying the spectacular views!